xuanxuanyu-bios/SCUTA/README.md

 ### Model fitting tutorial
-`scMLLM` is a tools that designed for fitting linear mixed models for single cell RNAseq datasets, especially with longitudinal multi-level design.
+`SCUTA` is a tools that designed for fitting linear mixed models for single cell RNAseq datasets, especially with longitudinal multi-level design.
 The algorithm is based on `Dream` in `VariancePartition` package.
 ```
 Load library and data
-library("scMLLM")
+library("SCUTA")
 ```
 The imput matrix is the count matrix and meta data. counts is expression matrix whhere columns represent cells, rows represent genes.